flybaflyba/LDS-Temple-Visualization-IOS/README.md

 ### In AllTemplesInfo folder:
 1. If you use Finder, you will see that three folders live inside of AllTemplesInfo (Base.lproj, en.lproj, zh-Hans.lproj).
 In each of these folders, you will need to create a new file for each new temple following naming conventions in those folders.
 A command line tool may make this job faster than doing it by hand.

-Updated until 2021 October General Conference
+Updated until 2024 April General Conference

 # Message below added in 2024 Mar because I'm seeing recenty some pull requests to this repo: